ShariqAyan/Customer-Trends-Data-Analysis-SQL-Python-PowerBI/README.md

 | **Customer Segments** | 2,659 Loyal, 605 Returning, 73 New |
 | **Age Group Revenue** | Young Adults lead with **$52,986** in total revenue. |

+## 📈 Power BI Dashboard
+The Customer Behavior Dashboard provides an interactive view of the analysis with filters for:

+Subscription Status, Gender, Category, Shipping Type